 All of us here at Chacewater School extend a warm welcome to you and your family.
-For every child the step from home, nursery or pre-school to school is a very important one.
-This booklet has been put together to help make your child's first days at school a happy experience for them and for you, and to help them to settle in to school life as quickly and easily as possible.
+For every child, the step from home, nursery or pre-school to school is a very important one.
+This booklet has been put together to help with your child's transition to school.
+Below is information regarding your child's transition, what is expected at Chacewater School and some key dates you need to be aware of.

-The Staff
+Key Staff